Resources | Subject Notes | Economics | Lesson Plan

-This section examines the effectiveness of different exchange rate policies – fixed, floating, and managed floats – in achieving macroeconomic objectives such as price stability, economic growth, and balance of payments stability.
+This section examines the effectiveness of different exchange rate policies – fixed, floating, and managed floats – in achieving macroeconomic objectives.
+We will analyze their strengths, weaknesses, and potential consequences.

 Advantages: